 The 2014 deadline for applications has passed.
 Please check back in November to apply for next year.Please read the information below.
 The link to the actual application can be found at the bottom of this page.

 Selection is a competitive process.
 Each year hundreds of journalists apply to the program.
 Fellows are picked by the WPI selection committee, composed of journalists and corporate communications specialists, all with international experience.
-Finalists for the fellowship will announced in early April.
+Finalists for the fellowship will announced by email.

 During this online application process, you will be asked to provide the following:

 • Two essays

 • Color photo of yourself

 • Work samples